Supreme Court of Florida: History

 After Florida's entrance into the union in 1845, and the ratification of the state's first Constitution, the Supreme Court of the State of Florida was born.
-It is the successor to the Florida Territorial Court of Appeals and the court system that existed under Spain prior to the acquisition of Florida through the Adams-Onis Treaty.
+It is the successor to the Florida Territorial Court of Appeals and the court system that existed under Spain prior to the acquisition of Florida by the U.S. through the Adams-Onis Treaty.
 Though the constitution created a Supreme Court, it vested it with no judges and little power.
 Florida Circuit court judges served in the capacity of Supreme Court justices until 1851 when an 1848 constitutional amendment took effect granting the state legislature power to choose three justices.
 In 1853, another constitutional amendment was adopted that provided for the popular election of justices to serve six-year terms.

 Following the Civil War and the adoption of the 1868 Constitution, justices were appointed by the governor and confirmed by the State Senate.
 In 1885, the state returned to elected justices.
 In 1940, the court's membership was finally increased to its current size of seven members, and a 1926 constitutional amendment provided that the chief justice should be elected by the justices of the Court.
 A two-year term for the chief justice was established by the Rules of Court adopted by the Supreme Court, with each term beginning on July 1 of even-numbered years and ending on June 30 in the next even-numbered year.

 In the early 1970s, more than half the justices resigned over various corruption probes.

 In 1975, Florida Supreme Court justice David L. McCain tampered with a lower court decision on behalf of campaign supporters.
 Faced with impeachment proceedings, he resigned.

 In 1976, the state returned to appointed justices when the current merit retention system was put in place.

 In 2004, the court had a backlog of 1,544 cases.
 In 2011, there was a backlog of 881 cases.